Nevada's 9th Senate district: 2012

 In 2010, Republican Elizabeth Halseth was elected to the 9th district under different borders.
 However, on February 17, 2012, she resigned after her husband was arrested and the couple divorced, triggering an off-cycle election on November 6, 2012 to fill the remainder her term.

 Both Democrats and Republicans held primaries for the seat.
 On the Democratic side, lawyer and 2004 Assembly candidate Justin Jones was challenged by College of Southern Nevada professor and 2010 gubernatorial candidate Frederick Conquest.
 With the endorsement of the Senate Democratic Caucus, Justin Jones won the primary with over 80% of the vote.
 For Republicans, Nevada GOP spokeswoman Mari Nakashima St. Martin faced Assemblyman Brent Jones, who supported the Tea Party movement.
 St. Martin won the endorsement of the Republican Senate Caucus and defeated Brent Jones 54-46%.

 In the general election, Justin Jones campaigned on jobs and education, promoting smaller class sizes and arguing that an improved education system would attract new businesses to the state.
 St. Martin similarly highlighted education, saying that the government should not cut school funding, and advocated for fewer business regulations.
 Jones' previous representation of Las Vegas Sands in a civil lawsuit proved to be another campaign focus.
 As part of the suit, Jones was a member of a group of attorneys which was later fined $25,000 after a judge determined they had an "intention to deceive."
 Jones, who was not personally convicted, defended himself, but St. Martin nevertheless campaigned on the issue.
 Although St. Martin out-raised Jones $350,000-$280,000, Jones won the election by around 300 votes.

-Federal and statewide results in District 9
+Federal and statewide results

 History

 Originally, the 9th district was created after the 2000 census.
 It first stretched from Northwest Las Vegas into Enterprise and Southwest rural Clark County.
 The modern District 9 was drawn during a reapportionment after the 2010 Census.
 The new districts became effective on January 1, 2012 for filing for office, and for nominating and electing senators, and for all other purposes on November 7 – the day after Election Day, when the new senator terms began.
 The area that the ninth senatorial district occupies is defined in the Nevada Revised Statutes using census tracts, block groups, and blocks.